 Don’t tell me that there’s some kind of alternative to creating exceptional work that you give a shit about.

 Don’t tell me that content marketing is broken or dead if you’re still doing it wrong.

 Want some help with that?

-Distilling that approach is exactly why I wanted to put together the new Creative Content Foundations class.
+Distilling that approach is exactly why I wanted to put together our Creative Content Foundations class.

 It’s about building your content on solid ground.
 About being strategic without being shallow.